ssrswwm/gitspace/readme.md

 Git is a distributed version control system by wangweimin.
-Git is free software by wangweimin11.
+Git is free software by wangweimin.
 Git has a mutable index called stage.
 Git tracks changes.